-As a choreographer my work is rooted in the fascination of the body as an archival site of personal history.
+My work, as a dance artist, is rooted in the fascination of the body as an archival site of personal history.
 Nuanced physicality and movement tasks construct relationships where performers exist individually, but as part of the larger whole.
 Emerging themes arrive through the groups' collective experience that evolve and shape the trajectory of the work.

 I recently began unearthing the "Resiliency Project", a series of movement workshops and performances intended to enliven the somatic system of social engagement by bolstering human connection.
 More information on this coming soon!!